harsh11x/crawler/README.md

        pip install scrapy scrapy-user-agents scrapy-rotating-proxies

-## Usage:
+## Usage: Two ways: 1.
+Automatic 2.
+Manual (choose any one)

-1. To start the crawler, navigate to the root directory of the project and run:
+### 1. To start the crawler, navigate to the root directory of the project and run:

+    python3 crawler.py

+This command will display the title “CRAWLER” in a decorative star format, along with your name.
+You will then be presented with two options.

+#### The program automates the crawling process through the following options:

+ •	Option 1: Run Simply
+Selecting this option will execute the command to run the Scrapy crawler without saving the output.
+It will perform the crawling process and display the results in the terminal.

     scrapy crawl all_sites

+•	Option 2: Run while saving the output
+If you choose this option, the crawler will execute and save the scraped data into a JSON file named output.json.
+This allows you to retain the collected data for later analysis or use.

+    scrapy crawl all_sites -o output.json

+The crawler.py script automates the navigation to the stealth_crawler/spiders/ directory and the execution of the Scrapy commands based on your selection.
+This simplifies the process, so you don’t have to handle command-line operations manually.

+### 2. Manual Execution (Optional)
+If you prefer to run the crawler manually instead of using the automated script, you can follow these steps:
+• Navigate to the stealth_crawler/spiders/ directory:

+    cd stealth_crawler/spiders/

+• Run the Scrapy crawler without saving the output:

+    scrapy crawl all_sites

-2. To save the scraped data into a JSON file:
+• To save the scraped data into a JSON file, use:

     scrapy crawl all_sites -o output.json

 ## Crawler Settings